...

 Because the cancer is in metabolic stress, the chemotherapy gets a bigger bang for its buck out of every dose with very low side effects.

-What Are the Side Effects of IPT?
+What Are the Benefits of IPT?

 Despite the involvement of chemotherapy, IPT has almost none of the side effects such as nausea, radical hair loss, liver damage, and DNA distortion that one experiences regularly with standard chemotherapy.
-Reducing the amount of chemotherapy entering the entire body leads to fewer and much less severe side-effects to the chemotherapy.

-• IPT may change the blood chemistry for the better.
-Dr. Perez Garcia believes that changes that occur in the “biological terrane” of the body after IPT make it less hospitable to future diseases.
+6. "IPT may change the blood chemistry for the better" according to Dr. Perez Garcia.
+The changes that occur in the “biological terrane” of the body after IPT make it less hospitable to future diseases.

 IPT was developed in the late 1920s by Dr. Perez Garcia, as an alternative to treating syphilis with almost lethal doses of mercury and arsenic.
 Back then, it was referred to as cellular therapy, and Dr. Garcia first used this method to treat cancer in 1945

-• How does insulin potentiation therapy work?
+How does insulin potentiation therapy work?

 IPT uses insulin to improve the effectiveness of conventional chemotherapy.
 When insulin is injected into the cancer patient’s body, it lowers their blood sugar just like it would for a diabetic patient.
 This puts the cancer cells into metabolic stress, essentially weakening them so that they are unable to fight the chemotherapy when it enters the body.
 This creates a higher intracellular concentration of chemotherapy medicine, which then leads to increased drug effectiveness.

-• How long does insulin therapy take to work?
+How long does insulin therapy take to work?

 IPT starts with an initial evaluation to determine the correct dosage of both chemotherapy drugs and insulin for the patient.
 In its early stages, IPT may be administered as often as twice a week.
 The schedule and duration are then adjusted based on the individual patient’s results.

-• What are the side effects of insulin therapy?
+What are the side effects of insulin therapy?

 Because IPT is administered in conjunction with traditional chemotherapy, patients can still expect to experience some of chemotherapy’s common side effects such as hair loss, fatigue, frequent bruising and bleeding, vomiting, anemia, and appetite and weight changes.
 Notably, reducing the amount of chemotherapy entering the entire body leads to fewer and much less severe side effects of the chemotherapy.